Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds

 \section{Abstract}

 Malleable scheduling is a model that captures the possibility of parallelization to expedite the completion of time-critical tasks.
 A malleable job can be allocated and processed simultaneously on multiple machines, occupying the same time interval on all these machines.
-We study a general version of this setting, in which the functions determining the joint processing speed of machines for a given job follow different discrete concavity assumptions.
-As we show, when the processing speeds are fractionally subadditive, the problem of scheduling malleable jobs at minimum makespan can be approximated by a considerably simpler assignment problem.
-Moreover, we provide efficient approximation algorithms, with a logarithmic approximation factor for the case of submodular processing speeds, and a constant approximation factor when processing speeds are determined by matroid rank functions.
+We study a general version of this setting, in which the functions determining the joint processing speed of machines for a given job follow different discrete concavity assumptions (subadditivity, fractional subadditivity, submodularity, and matroid ranks).
+We show that under these assumptions the problem of scheduling malleable jobs at minimum makespan can be approximated by a considerably simpler assignment problem.
+Moreover, we provide efficient approximation algorithms for both the scheduling and the assignment problem, with increasingly stronger guarantees for increasingly stronger concavity assumptions, including a logarithmic approximation factor for the case of submodular processing speeds and a constant approximation factor when processing speeds are determined by matroid rank functions.
 Computational experiments indicate that our algorithms outperform the theoretical worst-case guarantees.